sahajamit/student-sample-api/README.md

 ### Student Enrollment Sample Rest API

-I have developed this REST API as a part of coding assignment for one of the Fintech firm in Singapore.
+I have developed this REST API in 2019 as a part of coding assignment for one of the Fintech firm in Singapore.

+I have decided to opensource it now.

 The ask was: